ec-europa/toolkit/docs/building-codebase.md

 This build downloads the latest released platform deploy package depending on what version you specified as the platform.package.version property.
-After download it unpacks it to the build folder.
-This build is mainly used by subsites that need to test their code on a cetain platform version.
+After download it is unpacked to the build folder.
+This build is mainly used by subsites that need to test their code on a specific platform version.
 </p></details>

 <!-- <details><p><summary>execute <code>composer create-project ec-europa/platform toolkit-demo dev-master</code></summary>